Bronze Arts Award

 Gold Arts Award has two units

-Unit 1 is about personal arts development and unit 2 is about developing leadership skills in the arts.
+Unit 1 is about personal arts development and unit 2 is

-Assessment To pass unit 1 and unit 2 of Gold Arts Award, young people are required to create an individual arts portfolio that demonstrates how they meet all of the following requirements:
+To pass unit 1 and unit 2 of Gold Arts Award, young people are required to create an individual

 Unit 1: Personal arts development